LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 ==================

 This file is temporarily out of date.

-The following blurb is a copy of the game intro screen.
+The following backstory blurb is a copy of the sample game intro screen.

  LambdaHack is a small dungeon crawler illustrating the roguelike game engine